-This beautiful Custom Shop Tele from Wildwood Guitars in the rare Ocean Turquoise color just popped into (and out of 🙂 ) their inventory one day; when I wasn’t even looking for anything!
-There were 2 of them, and by the time I decided to get it, there was only one…whew!
-The pic here doesn’t quite capture the true color; as there is a little more of a greenish tint to it.
-I plays great and growls when cranked up.
-It’s a ’59 version of the Telecaster with a slightly slimmer neck design, and the first year a rosewood fingerboard was available.
-Love Teles!!!
+This is a Custom Shop Tele from Wildwood Guitars in the rare Ocean Turquoise.
+It just popped into (and out of 🙂 ) their inventory one day when I wasn’t really looking for anything!
+There were 2 of them, and by the time I decided to get it, there was only one…..whew!!!
+It plays great and has that wide array of Telecaster Tones.
+It’s a ’59 Reissue with a slightly slimmer neck design, and ’59 was the first year of the Rosewood fingerboard.
+Love Teles!!

 (pickups/tuners/vibrato/knobs/etc.) in their factory, except for a couple electronic pieces.
 The top is actually Spruce rather than the typical maple, with maple sides and back (a little flame on the back as well).
 This model combines a P-90 in the neck with a Humbucker in the bridge, and blending them is quite a delight.
 I highly recommend you give one of these a try!